xtensor-stack/xtensor-python/README.md

 These dependencies are automatically resolved when using the conda package manager.

 ## Usage

+xtensor-python offers two container types wrapping numpy arrays inplace to provide an xtensor semantics

+ - ``pytensor``
+ - ``pyarray``.

+Both containers enable the numpy-style APIs of xtensor (see [the numpy to xtensor cheat sheet](http://xtensor.readthedocs.io/en/latest/numpy.html)).

+ - On the one hand, ``pyarray`` has a dynamic number of dimensions.
+Just like numpy arrays, it can be reshaped with a shape of a different length (and the new shape is reflected on the python side).

+ - On the other hand ``pytensor`` has a compile time number of dimensions, specified with a template parameter.
+Shapes of ``pytensor`` instances are stack allocated, making ``pytensor`` a significantly faster expression than ``pyarray``.

 ### Example 1: Use an algorithm of the C++ library on a numpy array inplace.